webdriverio-community/wdio-rerun-service/README.md

 * Mocha/Jasmine: The `retry` logic may be applied to an individual test, however, this is still done in real-time and perhaps does not account for temporal issues or network connectivity problems.

 The main distinctions of the `re-run`:
-* Will re-run an entire individual Cucumber Scenario by line number and not just the step
+* Will re-run an entire individual Cucumber Scenario and not just a single step
 * Enables an entire spec file to be re-run after a main test execution is complete
 * May be copied and executed locally (`retry` cannot)
-* Can still be used in conjuction with `retry` methods
+* Can still be used in conjunction with `retry` methods
 * Does not require any code change to apply `retry` logic to flaky or problematic tests

 It is recommended to take some time to evaluate the options available.
-Often, a mixed solution may be the solution which will provide the best real and actionable results to developers.
+A hybrid solution may be the best solution to provide the best real and actionable test results.

 ## Installation